** EDIT – as of February 2022, Stripe has removed astrology from the high-risk category, though it’s always best to check the fine print!

 Glenn Mitchell, as AFAN’s Legal Chair, reached out to Stripe earlier this week, to educate them that astrologers are not psychic or fortune-tellers and therefore pose no more risk for financial services than the typical business.
 Their response was clear that they do recognise astrology as a legal business however, astrology is classified as a high-risk business by their financial partners and as such, they do not allow astrologers to use their service.
 Basically, the risk measured is against refunds and admin fees and their statistics must show our field as having a higher risk.

 Unfortunately, as Stripe is a corporate entity, they have the right to restrict access to their services, much like each of us as astrologers have the right to not offer our services to some clients.
 So AFAN doesn’t have much legal recourse to demand they change their terms of service.
 This is a real reminder to read all the terms and conditions of any contract you sign.

 But it’s not all bad news.
 One of our members successfully had her account reinstated this week by asking Stripe to review her account to see that statistically, she as an individual account holder wasn’t high risk as she hasn’t had many refunds to issue in the past.
 Asking questions like “Can you explain how exactly my business poses a high risk or violates your policies?” and “Please look at my individual business’ history before making a final decision” can encourage a better result.

 We are aware that a few astrologers are experiencing issues with PayPal, but haven’t had a dialogue with them yet.
 We will keep updating this article as new information comes in.
-Please contact us via email@example.com with any information, advice or success stories that would help our community to build more effective partnership with these payment providers.
+Please contact us via firstname.lastname@example.org with any information, advice, or success stories that would help our community to build more effective partnerships with these payment providers.